July 1, 2026

-The updated thresholds will apply to new nomination applications lodged on or after 1 July 2026 under key Australian employer-sponsored visa programs, including:
+These thresholds apply to new employer nominations lodged from 1 July 2026 under key employer-sponsored visa programmes, including:

 • Subclass 482 Skills in Demand Visa